saiteja-madha/procon-infinity-admin/README.md

 - Required Arguments are denoted by [] and optional arguments are denoted by ()
 - Available User Groups: `user`, `vip`, `admin`, `superadmin`, `owner`
 - Available Penalty Types: `kill`, `curse`, `kick`, `ban`

-### Known Issues
-- [x] admins can kill/kick/ban each other
-- [x] !lookup doesn't check for aliases
-- [x] ban command can be used on self
-- [x] !putgroup doesn't show any success response
-- [x] !putgroup is case sensitive